jwatts721/demo_smart-contracts/Ganache-CLI_Truffle/readme.txt

 Prompt:
 Give me a Solidity Tutorial using the Ganache-CLI.
 Be sure to include tests for every method created in the tutorial.

+Ganache App: Local Test Blockchain with Visual GUI
 Ganache-CLI: Local Test Blockchain
-Truffle: Tools for creating Smart Contract Projects, Compiling and Deploying
+Truffle: Tools for creating Smart Contract Projects, Compiling, Deploying and Testing
+         Allows us to write tests in JavaScript (preferred) and Solidity

+         *** Also provides a local test blockchain with the command "truffle develop" running on port 9545

 Environment Setup:
 $ npm install -g ganache-cli